Cobra-Technologies-GmbH/OmegaCoin/doc/tor.md

 ## 1. Run OMEGACOIN Core behind a Tor proxy
 ----------------------------------

-The first step is running PIVX behind a Tor proxy.
+The first step is running OMEGACOIN behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy